fzenk/fzenker/content/authors/admin/_index.md

 title: Fred Zenker
 ---

 I am a PhD candidate in the Department of Second Language Studies at the University of Hawaiʻi at Mānoa.
 My areas of interest include second language acquisition, morphosyntax, psycholinguistics, learner corpus research, and language testing.
-My dissertation research explores pronominal resumption in L1/L2 English, Korean, and Mandarin.
+My dissertation research examines resumptive relative clause dependencies in L1/L2 English, Korean, and Mandarin.
 I also have experience teaching undergraduate courses on general linguistics and second language acquisition.